-Winter outlook released: will we see snow in central North Carolina?
+Winter outlook released: Will we see snow in central North Carolina?

 For snow, you need cold air and moisture to meet up at the right time.
 The general ingredients don’t seem to be there to make that white winter.

-We may seem some snow, but overall it doesn’t look to be a big winter for snow.
-When we are talking about La Niña during the winter, our chances of big snows are much lower.
+We may see some snow, but overall it doesn’t look to be a big winter for snow.
+When we are talking about La Niña during the winter, our chances of big snow are much lower.

 But for my snow lovers out there, don’t give up hope just yet.